 |Aug 16 2015||The paper “Measuring oxygen saturation in retinal and choroidal circulations in rats using visible light optical coherence tomography angiography” is in the list of top downloaded paper in July 2015 in Biomedical Optics Express.|

 |July 2015||Yi lab website is launched!
 Thanks to Jian Liu.|

 |December 2014||Dr. Ji Yi will join the BUMC in coming September 2015.|

+We have one positoin open for graduate student.
 The research is to design, manufacture optical devises, develop novel optical theory and methods, and implement novel techniques to biological and clinical applications.
 The training will be a close collaboration with biologist, clinicians, and engineers to develop the full skill set for translational research.
-Candidate should have PhD in physics, optical engineering, biomedical engineering, electronic engineering, mechanical engineering or equivalent training background.
-Experiences with optics design, instrumentation, and electronics design will be preferred.
-Software skills with Matlab, C++, Labview, Zemax, Solidworks will be preferred.
-Candidate must be highly-motivated and productive.
+Candidate is expeceted to be highly-motivated and productive.
 Please contact Dr. Yi for more information.